 Can you shift your perception of what you see and feel about winter?
 What are the best things about this time of year?
 What gives you a warm glow apart from a large glass of red and looking at a One Direction calendar, pretending it’s a Christmas present for your niece?

-We don’t need to feel guilty about sitting in our pyjamas, binge-watching a Netflix series.
+We don’t need to feel guilty about sitting in our pajamas, binge-watching a Netflix series.
 And that’s just on a Monday.
-Rest and relaxation are an important aspect of recharging and setting us up for springtime.
+Rest and relaxation are important aspects of recharging and setting us up for springtime.

 It’s acceptable to drink hot chocolate and eat chocolate at the same time.
 Small amounts of treats are important to make us feel good.

-We can find ourselves kicking big piles of autumnal leaves, checking that no-one is looking first.
-Splashing in puddles is also a way to enjoy time with your kids.
+We can find ourselves kicking the snow on the ground, checking that no one is looking first.
+Feeding the Robins is also a way to enjoy time with your kids.
 (Or pretend you’re with kids if you want to do it anyway!).

 When you change the way you look at things, they appear different and you can feel differently about them.